mruffin/keylime/README.md

 #### Runtime Policy Generation
 ##### Generating a New Policy
+To create a new runtime policy, run the following command.
+Run command -h to see the help menu. <br>
+<code>python3 runtime_update_allowlist.py -x -v jammy -g -e</code>

 ##### Updating an Old Policy
+To update an existing runtime policy that is on your local machine, run the following command.
+Run command -h to see the help menu. <br>
+<code>python3 runtime_update_allowlist.py -x -v jammy -u -e</code>
 _________________
 #### Keylime Verifier Log Parser